 My family is in danger.

-This is insanity.
+This is insanity, just insanity.

-Uh you know, i i i it's just it's really disconcerting.
+You know, it's just, it's really disconcerting.

-Uh I am I'm very upset.
+I am very upset.

 It's 621 days.

-Is there any evidence of any Trump Russia collusion?
+Is there any evidence of any Trump-Russia collusion?

-They also had a version that said that they believe six foreign intelligence agencies likely hacked into Hillary's server in the mom and pop bathroom closet.
+They also had a version that said that they believe six foreign intelligence agencies likely hacked into Hillary's server in the mom-and-pop bathroom closet.

-Um I see that Hillary gets to put together this phony dossier by funneling money through a law firm that hires an op research group that hires a foreign national that makes Russian lies that are disseminated to the American people uh in the lead up to the 2016 election.
+I see that Hillary gets to put together this phony dossier by funneling money through a law firm that hires an op research group that hires a foreign national that makes Russian lies that are disseminated to the American people in the lead up to the 2016 election.

 So I do see some Russia collusion here, but on their side, and nobody seems interested in it in any way.

-Why do you think there's no interest why our Justice Department?
+Why do you think there's no interest?

 They've never explained that.